How forward-thinking insurance companies are dealing with the paperwork crisis

 - 60% of American consumers prefer digital self-service tools, such as an online knowledge base, app, or chatbot.

 As insurers look to improve inefficiencies, they can’t lose sight of the customer.
-No matter how efficient the back-office operations become, without a positive customer experience at every touchpoint, the digital transformation is incomplete.
+No matter how efficient the back-office operations become, the digital transformation is incomplete without a positive customer experience at every touchpoint.

 The Cause of Inefficiency

-It may seem harsh, but inefficiency is the result of garbage in.
+It may seem harsh, but inefficiency is the result of garbage in garbage out.
 If the data coming into the system is incorrect, the information leaving the system is suspect.
-And consumers have little patience for repeating themselves, so asking them to re-submit a form or answer the same questions a second time only frustrates them.
+And consumers have little patience for repeating themselves, so asking them to resubmit a form or answer the same questions a second time only frustrates them.

 The first step in improving the customer experience is to evaluate an organization’s business processes (BPM).
 Look at all the data collection methods during a customer’s journey and identify where in the process errors occur.
 If a company has already implemented technologies such as OCR or RPA, assess performance.
 Are there still areas where mistakes occur consistently?

 For example, OCR can expedite ingesting data; however, it isn’t perfect.
-OCR technology has difficulty:
+OCR technology has difficulties:

 - Recognizing handwritten data